Wafa9/classic-arcade-game/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## How to Play

+Use the up, down, left and right arrow to move the player.
+Move the player away from animas .